 However, outside of the multiplier effect of spending – as outlined above, the result of the government’s spending is not simply a lasting legacy of debt – instead, a legacy of quality infrastructure, public and government facilities and a pathway to a more prosperous future, just maybe?

 So why isn’t this happening?

 Maybe I am a crazy economist – perhaps I have missed something?
 I don’t know, but it all sounds pretty logical and what’s more has a proven history of pulling the US out of massive depression, as it did in the 1930s.
 Perhaps we are now more sophisticated, and something so obvious, doesn’t work any more.
 Maybe we should be “throwing money from a helicopter” to resolve the problem.
 Although QE1 and its subsequent sequels QE2 and QE3 haven’t really worked – after all, every movie goer knows that a sequel is never as good!

 That said, for those owning property in the Hamptons.
 My best friend included, life isn’t that bad, with average prices in the fairy tale region, up 35% on last year!

 Next year, we will likely see Janet Yellen take over the reins as Chairman of the Federal Reserve – interestingly she is considered a Dove when it comes to economics – meaning a greater focus on unemployment than inflation.
 And it may well be great timing and exactly what the US needs.

 But isn’t it about curbing government spending?

-Interestingly, the recent shut down of the US government – which was all about not raising the debt ceiling and so on, really had little to do with saving money – more about political jostling.
+Interestingly, the recent shut down of the US government – which was all about not raising the debt ceiling and so on.
+Really had little to do with saving money – more about political jostling.
 The “Obamacare” lower cost healthcare program is at the core of this, with the political opposition very much against it.
-That I am struggling with, as Obamacare is estimated to save the US tax payer more than $190bn over 10 years – now we could never let that happen, could we?
+That I am struggling with, as Obamacare estimate to save the US taxpayer more than $190bn over 10 years – now we could never let that happen, could we?